 A bad engine gasket may leak oil onto the muffler and make the engine smoke as it burns.
 You will need to find the bad gasket and replace it.
 This may sound easier than it actually is.
 It becomes increasingly more difficult depending on the location of the bad gasket.

 Difference Between Blue and Black Smoke in Your Cub Cadet Lawn Mower Engine

-- Black Smoke – This color usually is due to the the engine running too rich.
-This is when there is more fuel being burned than air so the the first thing to check is the air filter and clean or replace.
+- Black Smoke – This color usually is due to the engine running too rich.
+This is when there is more fuel being burned than air so the first thing to check is the air filter and clean or replace it.
 If this isn’t the issue check for another air flow restriction.

 It is important to continue to check your engine oil level and air filter before each mowing use to avoid large expensive repairs.
 For a checklist to perform before each mowing I check out this article.

 It may seem like a lot of work to change your engine oil, but changing your oil is necessary.
 To keep your lawn mower running and not shorten the life of the mower’s engine, you must change the engine oil regularly.

 Read more about the damaging effects of skipping your oil change, “Engine Damage is Likely if You Skip Mower Oil Changes”.

 Routine maintenance is important to ensuring your Cub Cadet lawn mower remains in good operating condition.
 Additionally, you need to inspect your mower blades to make sure you are achieving the best cut possible.
 Read more about mower blades in “Change & Sharpen Your Cub Cadet Mower Blades“.

 Still Having Problems with Your Cub Cadet Mower?